 Don't Dump, It's Dumb

-The project will trialled principles of crime prevention through:
+The project trialed principles of crime prevention through:

 - Environmental design for kerbside landscaping

-- Promotion of the new hard waste collection service
+- Promotion of Council's free hard waste collection service

 - The use of visible tools such as temporary signage and barrier tape to highlight incidents

 - Providing the community with free "Trash to Treasure" workshops, to encourage reuse, re-purposing or upcycling of old household items.